nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 There may be different patent schemes available for patents.
 These include standard patents and specific plant patent schemes (e.g. the __United States Plant Patents Act__ of 1930).

-//Some differences between patents and PBR//
+_Some differences between patents and PBR_

 Broadly stated, there are some important differences between patents and PBR schemes which will be discussed below.